 Recognize and accept that addressing DEI is more than a yearly awareness training - Providing token training, especially if all personnel are not involved and invested, can foster feelings of "checking off the list" actions.

-Recognize and accept that addressing DEI is an emotional and difficult topic for many of, if not all, of your staff. - Regardless of the racial makeup of your organization, these conversations are difficult and necessary.
+Recognize and accept that addressing DEI is an emotional and challenging topic for many of, if not all, of your staff. - Regardless of the racial makeup of your organization, these conversations are difficult and necessary.
 Creating a safe space to have an open conversation is essential.

 Review and update your policies and procedures.
 Are your documents inclusive?
 Change to gender-neutral pronouns.
 Update your ethics policies, harassment policies, and whistleblower policies.

 Consider ongoing programs for staff.
-Many organizations start book clubs, ERGs, and even newsletters to keep these topics fresh and staff engaged in dialogue.
+Many organizations start book clubs, ERGs, and newsletters to keep these topics fresh and staff engaged in dialogue.

 Review your hiring and retention practices.
 Review where you post positions, the education requirements, skills requirements, and years of experience.
 Are they equitable and consider the varying experiences of the greater community?